thelounge/thelounge.github.io/_guides/znc.md

 - [Load modules](https://wiki.ZNC.in/Modules) you'd like to use, for example [webadmin](https://wiki.znc.in/Webadmin) to make the configuration easier

-- In order for thelounge to properly integrate with thelounge (and other clients) you probably want either one of the following modules:
+- In order for The Lounge to properly integrate with The Lounge (and other clients) you probably want either one of the following modules:

      - [Clientbuffer](https://wiki.znc.in/Clientbuffer): The client buffer module maintains client specific buffers for identified clients.
 Works with any client even when they are not znc aware

      - [Playback](https://wiki.znc.in/Playback): IRC clients may request the module to send a partial buffer playback starting from and ending to a certain point of time.
 Only works with clients that respect the znc specific capability.
-Thelounge supports this functionality out of the box
+The Lounge supports this functionality out of the box

 - Connect to irc networks like freenode and set options like playback buffer size etc.

-## Connect to multiple Networks from thelounge
+## Connect to multiple Networks from The Lounge
-For each IRC server connected from ZNC, you will need a separate irc server connection from within thelounge.
+For each IRC server connected from ZNC, you will need a separate irc server connection from within The Lounge.
 This is a limitation of the IRC protocol and can't be fixed by ZNC.

-In order to connect, you will need to specify the server you want to use in the username field In essence from within the thelounge server settings:
+In order to connect, you will need to specify the server you want to use in the username field In essence from within the The Lounge server settings:
  - Username: zncuser@clientid/network
  - Password: znc_password